AnselMarcelle/ai-auto-form/README.md

-# Sobre
-Envie várias perguntas para o GPT-3.5 e receba várias respostas de uma vez
-# Como rodar
+# About
-1. Crie um arquivo .env e atribua e insira: `OPENAI_API_KEY:sua_chave`
-1. Instale o node e o npm
+Send multiple questions to GPT-3.5 and receive multiple answers at once.

+# How to run
+1. Create a .env file and assign/insert: OPENAI_API_KEY:your_key
+1. Put your questions, each on a separate line, in the questions.txt file
-1. npm install
+1. Install Node.js and npm
+1. Run `npm install`
-1. npm run start
+1. Run `npm run start`
+1. Check the answers on the answers.txt file